cnkuangshi/LightCTR/README.md

 ## LightCTR Overview
 LightCTR is a lightweight and scalable framework that combines mainstream algorithms of Click-Through-Rate prediction based machine learning, philosophy of Parameter Server and Ring-AllReduce collective communication.
 The library is suitable for sparse data and designed for large-scale distributed model training.

-Meanwhile, LightCTR is also an open source project that oriented to code readers.
-The clear execution logic will be of significance to leaners on machine-learning related field.
+Meanwhile, LightCTR is also an open source project and undergoing experimental study that oriented to code readers.
+The clear execution logic will be of significance to leaners on the machine-learning related field.

 ## Features
 * Distributed training based on Parameter Server and Ring-AllReduce collective communication